mike706574/pancake/README.md

 # pancake

-A fixed-width file parsing library.
+A fixed-width and delimited file parsing library.

 ## Copyright and License